Research Computing Projects

 - Helps sites maintain compliance by running real time reports on the chemical and radioactive inventory.

-- Provides users the ability to share unneeded chemicals, which reduces chemical waste and saves money.
+- Provides users with the ability to share unneeded chemicals, which reduces chemical waste and saves money.

 - Includes a reporting package that allows users to create custom reports and assign those reports to other users with due dates.